BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 In case of incorrect request parametrization, the application catches the exception and returns a 400 Bad Request response.
 This is because the API layer is responsible for validating the request parameters and checking for any errors.

 In case of a database error, the application catches the exception and returns a 500 Internal Server Error response.
-This is because the service layer is responsible for handling the business logic of the application and so the database methods should not be expected. to throw exceptions.
+This is because the service layer is responsible for handling the business logic of the application and so the database methods should not be expected to throw exceptions.

 To help with error handling for different types of errors, we created the `SessionsException` class, which is responsible for holding the status code, description, and cause of the error.
 This class is a throwable class